 Verify that the access authorization process is properly used to ensure that only those personnel who have been properly screened are granted unescorted access to the protected and vital area.
 Verify that the licensee has procedures in place to establish, implement, and maintain a list of individuals who are authorized to have unescorted access to those vital areas during nonemergency conditions.
 Ensure procedures are in place and followed for denial or withdrawal of unescorted access and reinstatement, as appropriate.

 d.
 Key Attribute - Response to Contingency Events (protection strategy, program design, and support elements).
-The purpose of the contingency response program is to provide high assurance that the licensee can protect identified target sets against the design basis threat and thus prevent core damage.
+The purpose of the licensee’s contingency response program is to provide high assurance that the licensee can protect identified target sets against the design basis threat and thus prevent core damage.
 The licensee should have developed a response strategy and the associated security response infrastructure necessary to maintain, update, and implement that strategy.
-The objective shall be to respond with sufficient force that is properly armed and appropriately trained and within the appropriate time to protected positions to interdict and defeat the design basis threat in order to protect against radiological sabotage.
+The strategy’s objective shall be to respond with sufficient force that is properly armed and appropriately trained and within the appropriate time to protected positions to interdict and defeat the design basis threat in order to protect against radiological sabotage.

 Verify that the licensee has established and maintains a contingency response program and the necessary infrastructure to support the performance of an adequate protective strategy.